wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Do you live in a mine field or a garden?
-When we live in a minefield mentality, we explode with the weeds of worry, doubt, fear, lack and limitation.
-Choose to cultivate your inner garden!"
+💬 Quote of the Day: "Mistakes are part of the dues one pays for a full life."
 <!-- end quote -->